 by Jesse Garner Posted May 12, 2020

-Due to increased disinfecting practices, we cannot sort and deliver camper mail this year.
-This post has been updated with additional information, but here are the highlights:
+Due to increased time spent disinfecting, we cannot sort and deliver camper mail this year.

 Like nap schedules, discipline, school choices, or pretty much anything in the parenting world, care packages are a topic that generate a diversity of opinions.
 Some parents fall into the “I already spend a lot of money on camp why in the world would I send you anything else” side of things.
 Others are in the “I miss you here’s some things to enjoy while you’re gone” side, and some in between.
 Our goal in this guide is to empower you to make your own decision based on your preferences and your family situation, so you can show up to camp blissfully confident.

-As part of our adjustments for summer 2020, mail looks pretty different from our normal summer procedures.
+As part of our adjustments for summer 2021, mail looks pretty different from our normal summer procedures.
 We are requiring all mail to be packed in camper trunks at the start of the week.
-Because of additional sanitation procedures, we are not able to sort and give out camper mail each day.
-We are also not accepting packages through the USPS, UPS, or FedEx unless it’s emergency forgotten items.
+Because of additional time spent disinfecting and sanitizing, we are not able to sort and give out camper mail each day.
 If you forgot something important for your camper, contact us and we’ll help you figure it out.